bauerjj/bauerjj.github.io/_pages/linux-tips.md

 	* `grep --color=always --exclude-dir=".svn" --exclude-dir=".git" -rnw ./ -e "armadillo-image-install" -l | tee >(wc -l)`
  * To shutdown: `init 0` or `shutdown -h now`
  * `export MAKE_CPU_COUNT=1` before compilation to easily find any errors.
 If using multiple build threads, redirect STDOUT and STDERR to a file to grep: `MAKE_CPU_COUNT=25; ./update_dependencies 2>&1 | tee ~/Desktop/build-dep.log`
+ * To find files with certain extensions: `grep connx -r -i -n --include=*.{cpp,h,pro}`
+ * `cat /dev/ttyUSB0` will show continuous data on the serial port.
+No baud necessary.
+You can't interact though.
+ * `sudo screen /dev/ttyUSB0 115200` opens a two-way connection with a serial port at 115200 baud